 This is a basic course in one-to-one and group therapeutic interaction between a counselor and a client.
 Basic interviewing techniques and intervention skills are introduced.
-The major theories of counseling are introduced accompanied by practice in developing awareness of the dynamics of the interpersonal process in counseling as these dynamics pertain to the helping relationship.
-Prerequisites: PSY 1010.
+The major theories of counseling are introduced accompanied by

 PSY 3010 - Child Psychology